po1sigala/live/02-Lesson-Plans/Full-Time/03-Week/01-Day/01-Day-LessonPlan.md

 ## Overview

 In this class, we will perform DOM manipulations that students are already familiar with, except this time we'll be using jQuery.
+We will use the equivalent strategy of traversing down the DOM tree through children elements from the parent element.
 Then we will begin to look into Bootstrap components and layouts.

 ## Instructor Notes